Drug and Alcohol Rehab Centers in Georgia, GA

 Ongoing treatment and recovery support involve dealing with physical dependence as well as addressing behavioral and psychosocial skills needed for maintaining recovery.
 Treatment could depend upon a number of factors, like substance use history, co-occurring disorders, treatment availability, cost/payment options, family support, and legal requirements.6

 Inpatient alcohol and drug rehab is often referred to as residential treatment.
 This is 24-hour care, so the patient doesn’t leave the treatment facility.
-Living at the rehab program facility helps avoid the temptations and influences of daily life that can trigger substance use.
+Living at the rehab centers in Georgia helps avoid the temptations and influences of daily life that can trigger substance use.
 Inpatient treatment programs can be long or short-term:7

-- Short-term residential treatment tends to last shorter than three months, but the treatment is usually expected to continue through outpatient programs, offered both by specialized residential treatment facilities and hospitals.
+- Short-term residential treatment in Georgia tends to last shorter than three months, but the treatment is usually expected to continue through outpatient programs, offered both by specialized residential treatment facilities and hospitals.

 Outpatient programs offer similar services as the inpatient ones, but without the need to stay at a treatment center.
 The person can live at home and visit a rehab facility for structured treatment sessions.
 Outpatient treatment programs are usually required a few hours per day, a few days per week.8